|Platforms:||PC, PlayStation 3, Xbox 360|

 It was around the time when Doom 3 and Half-Life 2 were generating their hype that a small German company called CryTEK was working on its own superlative gaming engine.
 But it was the addition of wrapping a game around an already excellent engine that proved their stroke of genius, paving the way for a hugely successful shooter.

-Plot is secondary to Far Cry, offering the kind of Uwe Boll grade intrigue and acting that makes you wonder why they’ve even bothered shoehorning it in to begin with.
+Plot is secondary to Far Cry, offering the kind of Uwe Boll grade intrigue and acting that makes you wonder why they’ve even bothered.
 You’re Jack Carver, a charter-boat captain hired to take photojournalist Valerie to some islands in the South Pacific.
 But surprise – Valerie isn’t really a photojournalist.
 And the islands are teeming with mercenaries.
 And scary mutant apes brake out of secret labs and run amok.
 How will old Jack get out of this one?

 Thank goodness you can completely ignore this drivel and focus on the game.
 That’s because Far Cry’s level design and gameplay are second-to-none.
 With nearly every kind of environment on display, each used to brilliant effect, Far Cry offers the kind of depth that gets you completely engrossed in the moment.
 Not since Half-Life have we seen this sort of resourcefulness from the AI, actively hunting you out when alerted.
 And never have levels been so huge, with seemingly limitless draw distances and some of the most gorgeous water effects ever committed to silicon.